MIKE BEGG

 The valuation multiple impact is real and documented.
 Single-channel Amazon businesses sell at 2-3x SDE.
 Multi-channel brands (Amazon + TikTok Shop or DTC) consistently command 3-4.5x.
 Same revenue.
 Better multiple.
 Because buyers price concentration risk, and single-channel Amazon is concentration risk by definition.

 We've launched 50+ brands on TikTok Shop.
-The ones that moved fastest had an existing Amazon foundation — the product had reviews, conversion was proven, and we weren't testing whether it would sell.
+The ones that moved fastest had an existing Amazon foundation.
+The product had reviews, conversion was proven, and we weren't testing whether it would sell.
 We were just adding a discovery channel to an intent-based one.
 That sequencing matters.

 If you're building from scratch today, launching on TikTok Shop while building Amazon in parallel is the right move.
 You don't have to be Amazon-first anymore.